Wesberry v. Sanders: Decision

 No right is more precious in a free country than that of having a voice in the election of those who make the laws under which, as good citizens, we must live.
 Other rights, even the most basic, are illusory if the right to vote is undermined.
 Our Constitution leaves no room for classification of people in a way that unnecessarily abridges this right.

 — --Justice Hugo Black on the right to vote as the foundation of democracy in Wesberry v.
 Sanders (1964).

 Writing for the Court majority in Wesberry, Justice Black argued that a reading of the debates of the Constitutional Convention demonstrated conclusively that the Framers had meant, in using the phrase “by the People,” to guarantee equality of representation in the election of Members of the House of Representatives.

 Dissent

-Writing in dissent, Justice Harlan argued that the statements cited by Justice Black had uniformly been in the context of the Great Compromise.
+Writing in dissent, Associate Justice John Marshall Harlan II argued that the statements cited by Justice Black had uniformly been in the context of the Great Compromise.
 Justice Harlan further argued that the Convention debates were clear to the effect that Article I, § 4, had vested exclusive control over state districting practices in Congress and that the Court action overrode a congressional decision not to require equally populated districts.